 Use of Estimates - Management of the Authority has made certain estimates and assumptions relating to the reporting of assets, liabilities and revenues and expenses to prepare these financial statements in conformity with accounting principles generally accepted in the United States of America.
 Actual results may differ from those estimates.

-Impact of Recently Issued Accounting Principles - During 2022, the District implemented GASB No. 87, Leases.
+Impact of Recently Issued Accounting Principles -

 The Governmental Accounting Standards Board (GASB) has issued the following statements that have effective dates that may affect future financial presentations: